-Last week, I happened to engage in a conversation with one of my older students, who is now in high school, about why she still needs to maintain and follow the rules set by their parents at this age.
-According to my student, she does not like follow the rules, ‘simple she wants to live her life free from such boundaries’.
-Although the conversation ended on a peaceful note about the importance of time table and schedule.
+Last week, I happened to engage in a conversation with one of my older students, who are now in high school, about why she still needs to maintain and follow the rules set by their parents at this age.
+My student does not like following the rules, ‘simple, she wants to live her life free from such boundaries’.
+However, the conversation ended on a peaceful note about the importance of time table and schedule.
 However, the question just popped in my mind that ‘what makes my student think that routine and structure are hindrances to her freedom?

-Before answering that question, let’s explore what the difference between rules and law is.
+Before answering that question, let’s explore the difference between rules and law.

 The difference between Rules, Regulations and Law

-Let’s try to understand these concepts from an example of a family because laws, rules and regulation may have different understandings in other situations or organisations.
-Imran and Shazia are married and have two children say Shams and Zohra.
+Let’s try to understand these concepts from an example of a family because laws, rules and regulations may have different understandings in other situations or organisations.
+Imran and Shazia are married and have two children, Shams and Zohra.

-Shams and Zohra (S&Z) love to play games and outdoor sports with their colony friends and do not return home unless Shazia calls them either by yelling or whatever.
-So Imran instructs S&Z that you may play in the evening but return home by 7:30 PM.
-If you both do not return by 7.30pm, you both will not be getting any dinner.
+Shams and Zohra (S&Z) love to play games and outdoor sports with their colony friends and do not return home unless Shazia calls them by yelling.
+So Imran instructs S&Z that you may play in the evening but return home by 7:30 pm.
+If you both do not return by 7.30 pm, you will not be getting any dinner.
 The children are now cautious and make efforts to reach home in time.
-If sometimes they arrived late, they still going to have dinner as the purpose of this rule is to maintain respect for time.
-This is called regulations, the norms to remove the imperfections for a particular event, activity, process or thing.
+If sometimes they arrive late, they will still have dinner as the purpose of this rule is to maintain respect for time.
+These are called regulations, the norms to remove the imperfections for a particular event, activity, process or thing.

-Now Shams and Shazia want to develop their children personality so they can compete well in all aspects of their life socially, mentally and physically.
+Now Shams and Shazia want to develop their children personalities to compete well in all aspects of their life socially, mentally and physically.
 Therefore, they set up a timetable for their children’s whole day activity.
 According to the schedule, children will wake up at 6:00 am, go to school at 7:30 am, return home at 3:00 pm.
-They will take some rest, do their homework for an hour and a half and then go to play.
-This is called rules, a set of rubrics design for a particular people or groups of people for its proper functioning and may vary from one entity to another.
+They will rest, do their homework for an hour and a half and then go to play.
+This is called rules, a set of rubrics designed for a particular people or group for its proper functioning and may vary from one entity to another.

-There are certain things which S&Z have been told right from their young age.
-For example, in case of an emergency, they have to call designated numbers like their parents.
-This is called laws, rules which cannot be ignored and should be adhered by any means.
+There are certain things that S&Z have been told right from a young age.
+For example, they have to call designated numbers like their parents in case of an emergency.
+These are called laws, rules which cannot be ignored and should be adhered to by any means.

-Throughout my teaching career, I observe, sometimes children misunderstood the concept of rules and regulations and mistakenly take it as law.
-Resulting from which they start feeling that the cruel authorities – their parents sack their freedom.
-However, sometimes parents start imposing rules and regulations as laws on their children, making children uncomfortable and engaging them in rebellious attitude towards family and home.
-Both cases are of extreme, but it can be resolved if both entities (parents and children) develop an understanding behaviour towards each other.
+Throughout my teaching career, I have observed that sometimes children misunderstood the concept of rules and regulations and mistakenly take it as law.
+They start feeling that the cruel authorities – their parents sack their freedom.
+However, sometimes parents start imposing rules and regulations as laws on their children, making children uncomfortable and engaging them in rebellious attitudes towards family and home.
+Both cases are extreme, but it can be resolved if both entities (parents and children) develop an understanding of each other.

 Following are some pointers for both children and parents to develop the importance of structure in their lives.